MayrMichael/jku-tt06-wave-generator/docs/info.md

 1) Initialisation
     - Reset the device.
-    - The enable pin should be connected to GND.
+    - The enable pin should be connected to LOW.
 2) Choose the desired wave
     - Set the code for the desired wave on the waveform pins.
 3) Calculate the amplitude and the phase parameter with the formulars form the above sections.